A geometric model of synthetic filtrations via context-dependent time: Synthetic filtration

-which associates to each time-in-context $[t]_c$ a probability space and to each morphism the corresponding null-preserving map.
+A \emph{$\bSigma$-filtration} is then defined as a contravariant functor $ X : \bSigma^{op} \to \Prob $, which associates to each time-in-context $[t]_c$ a probability space and to each morphism the corresponding null-preserving map.
 This categorical formulation provides a geometric model in which uncertainty arises not only from stochastic variation but also from the multiplicity of contexts.